Superconvergent Non-Polynomial Approximations: RBF Interpolation

 where ${\Phi}=\{\phi(x_i-x_j):i,j\}$, $P=\{p_k(x_j):k,j\}$ and $\mathbf{f}=\{f(x_i):i\}$.
 If we assume $m=0$ in \eqref{rbf_interpol}, then from the equations \eqref{rbf_interpol} and \eqref{rbf_mat}, the interpolant can be represented as

 where ${\upphi} = \{\phi(x-x_j):j\} $.
 We note that the product ${\upphi}{\Phi^{-1}}$, which appears as part of the representation \eqref{rbf_kernel}, is completely independent of the function values $\mathbf{f}$.
-Next, in section \ref{sec: Superconvergent schemes}, expressions for optimal shape parameters $\lambda$ in the RBF basis are derived, resulting in superconvergent approximations.
+Next, in section \ref{sec: Superconvergent schemes}, expressions for the optimal shape parameters, i.e., $\lambda^2$ in the non-polynomial basis, are derived, which results in superconvergent approximations.